Weak Existence and Uniqueness for Super-Brownian Motion with Irregular Drift: Introduction

-which was for example demonstrated in \cite{Li95}.
-In this article, inspired by \cite{Mytnik98, Mytnik02} as well as \cite{Athreya00}, we are able to cover more complex immigration mechanisms $h$ by introducing a space-time jump process to \eqref{eq:PDE1}.
-We outline this procedure in more detail in Section~\ref{sec:mainres}. \\ More recently, the authors of \cite{Barnes24} extended the results of \cite{Athreya00} for the one-dimensional Wright–Fisher SPDE by allowing certain irregular drift terms that were previously not covered.
-A key element in their analysis was the phenomenon of coming down from infinity in the dual branching–coalescing particle system, which is discussed in detail in \cite{Barnes24_1}.
-Similarly, in this article, we employ the theory of initial trace solutions to the log-Laplace equation (see \cite{Brezis95, LeGall96, Marcus99}) to extend the class of admissible drift functions $h$, allowing in particular for certain discontinuities at zero.
-The framework of initial trace solutions enables us to introduce jumps of infinite height in our dual process.
-In Section~\ref{sec:mainres}, we give some intuition on how this allows us to obtain a duality relation when $h$ has certain discontinuities at zero.
-We note that the theory of initial trace solutions is closely related to the phenomenon of coming down from infinity used in \cite{Barnes24}, both conceptually and technically. \\ In comparison to \cite{Barnes24}, we are able to control exponential moments of the number of jumps of the dual process in sufficiently small time intervals.
-This allows us to extend the class of admissible drift terms $h$ to include functions with $b_0 >0$ and $b_1\leq0$. \\ For this purpose, we introduce an \emph{artificial} branching process that allows us to keep track of the number of jumps of the dual process.
-Again, this approach was inspired by \cite{Barnes24}.
+We outline the construction of the dual process in detail in Section~\ref{sec:mainres}.
+We would like to highlight again the paper~\cite{Barnes24} which provided a number of very important insights that helped us in proving our main results.
+In~\cite{Barnes24} the well-posedness results of \cite{Athreya00} were extended for~\eqref{eq:SPDE_multi} with $\sigma(u)=\sqrt{u(1-u)}$ for a large class of irregular drift terms, including some that are H\"older continuous and discontinuos at zero.
+The duality method, based on moment duality, was again used in~\cite{Barnes24}, and the dual process was a branching–coalescing system of Brownian motions.
+A key element used in the analysis in~\cite{Barnes24} was the property of coming down from infinity of the dual branching–coalescing Brownian particle system.
+This property is discussed in detail in \cite{Barnes24_1} in the case of for coalescing Brownian motions without branching.
+This phenomenon was crucial for establishing well-posedness in~\cite{Barnes24} for certain H\"older continuous and {\it discontinuous} at zero drifts.
+Analogously, in this article, we rely on the property of coming down from infinity, applied not to a particle system, but to solutions of the log-Laplace equation, whereas we use Laplace transform duality instead of moment duality.
+To successfully use this coming down from infinity property, we employ the theory of initial trace solutions to the log-Laplace equation (see \cite{Brezis95, LeGall96, Marcus99}) which in turn allows us to extend the class of admissible drift functions $h$, particularly to those exhibiting discontinuities at zero.
+More precisely, this framework of initial trace solutions enables us to introduce jumps of infinite height in the dual process.
+In Section~\ref{sec:mainres}, we provide some intuition on how this leads to a duality relation even when $h$ has discontinuities at zero.
+Let us emphasize that the theory of initial trace solutions is conceptually closely related to the coming down from infinity property for particle systems used in \cite{Barnes24}. \\ Compared to \cite{Barnes24}, we are able to control exponential moments of the number of jumps in the dual process over sufficiently small time intervals.
+This control allows us to extend the class of admissible drift terms $h$ to include cases with $b_0 >0$ and $b_1\leq0$, whose counterparts were not covered in~\cite{Barnes24}.
+For instance, our results cover the drift $h(x)= b_0\mathbbm{1}_{x = 0}$, that allows for upward drift only at points where solution equals to zero, an intriguing case for which no well-posedness results were previously known and which is not treated in~\cite{Barnes24}. \\ We believe that establishing well-posedness for SBMs with irregular drifts, especially those discontinuous at zero, addresses an important open question in the theory of super-Brownian motions.
+Furthermore, we expect these results can be extended to more general classes of superprocesses, such as $\alpha$-stable superprocesses with branching mechanisms that are not necessarily quadratic.
+It would also be interesting to construct a branching particle system whose scaling limit yields a solution to equation~\eqref{eq:SPDE1} with a drift discontinuous at zero.
+The discontinuity of the drift at zero in~\eqref{eq:SPDE1} suggests that, in the pre-limiting particle system, there may be different subcritical or supercritical branching mechanisms or mass immigrations, depending on whether the spatial regions have non-negligible or negligible particle "density".
+These questions are left for future work.